ldi-github/shirates-core/doc/markdown/basic/parameter/parameters.md

 # Parameters

-In testrun files and config files you can set parameters below.
+In testrun files and testConfig files you can set parameters below.

 [type] **T**: tesrun file, **C**: config.json file